Skip to main content

 Every beginning starts here: with a Word, a belief, an idea you hold to be true.
 This is the first cause, the unseen root of what will become visible.

-Genesis 11:1 — The Unity of Mind and Speech
+Genesis 11:1 — The Shift to the Language of Assumption

 “And the whole earth was of one language, and of one speech.”